 Dear Gardening Friends,

-September and October have come and gone and here we are just ten days before Thanksgiving and six weeks before the Winter's Solstice (after which the days get longer and we begin to anticipate Spring), and then of course Christmas.
-I think of this time period in Columbia as being late Fall regardless of the official definitions of the seasons.
-And late Fall is a wonderful time for gardening.
+September and October have come and gone, as has Thanksgiving, and here we are three weeks before the Winter's Solstice (after which the days get longer and we begin to anticipate Spring), and then of course Christmas.
+I think of this time period in Columbia as being late fall regardless of the official definitions of the seasons.
+And late fall is a wonderful time for gardening.

 Before I go on, please do remember to water.
-I have rarely seen the ground so dry around here, and it is easy to forget to water when it is so much cooler outside.
+Despite recent rains I have rarely seen the ground so dry around here, and it is easy to forget to water when it is so much cooler outside.

 Some days after work is done I take a a few pictures of flowers and such - and you can check them out on my Flickr site in a set called Scenes from Work.

-I suspect with all the stuff to do for Thanksgiving and Christmas, and given the cold purported to be descending upon us soon, that a lot of us take a break from thinking about our gardens.
-But there are actually some useful things to do in the garden in the late Fall.
+I suspect with all the stuff to do for Christmas, and given the cold purported to be descending upon us soon, that a lot of us take a break from thinking about our gardens.
+But there are actually some useful things to do in the garden in the late fall.

-Late Fall is also a very good time to plant shrubs and trees, many fruit trees, some hardy perennials, and a great time to dig, divide and transplant some bulbs.
+Late fall is also a very good time to plant shrubs and trees, many fruit trees, some hardy perennials, and a good time to dig, divide and transplant some bulbs.

 And did I mention collards?

 In addition, more and more I am trying to buy basic supplies from local businesses rather than Lowe's or Wal-Mart or Home Depot.
 I have nothing against these places - I just want to try to support local businesses.
-I buy a lot of things from Cedar Terrace Hardware across from the VA Hospital and am always scoping out good local suppliers of tools.
+I buy a lot of things from Cedar Terrace Hardware across from the VA Hospital and more recently the Ace Hardware on Beltline as well.

-My biggest joy in this work is seeing many of you enjoy your yards and gardens more, and have your anxiety eased by taking care of often overwhelming tasks for you.
-We live in a special place with beautiful pine-hardwood forests and a rich history of gardening.
-I received as a present for my birthday this summer a book about gardening in the ante-bellum south, and I find it fascinating the continuity between then and now, a continuity that often ran right through the gardens of our parents and grandparents.
-In fact the continuity extends back to the time of our indigenous forbears as we know from the earliest European explorers of our area (like Desoto, and the later naturalist explorers like Mark Catesby and John Lawson and William Bartram) who chronicled native plants and the way which they were used by indigenous peoples.
-It's cool to think of the history of human enjoyment of that plant sitting right there in our yard, as well as the place of that plant in the ecosystem going way back eons of time.
+My biggest joy in this work is seeing so many folks enjoying their yards and gardens more, and anxiety eased by taking care of often overwhelming tasks.
+We live in a special place with beautiful pine-hardwood forests and a rich history of gardening, reaching well back into the 18th century.
+I find it fascinating the continuity between then and now, a continuity that often runs right through the gardens of our parents and grandparents.
+In fact this continuity extends back to the time of our indigenous forbears!
+We know this from the earliest European explorers of our area (like Hernando DeSoto, and the later naturalist explorers like Mark Catesby and John Lawson and William Bartram) who chronicled native plants and the way which they were used by indigenous peoples.
+It's cool to think of the history of human enjoyment of that very plant sitting there in our yard, as well as the place of that plant in the ecosystem going way back eons of time.
 Kind of cool really.

 I hope you enjoy and have a blessed late fall season!